- Hazardous waste

 Determining if your business generates hazardous waste

-State and federal law requires businesses and institutions to determine if their waste is hazardous.
+State and federal law require businesses and institutions to determine if their waste is hazardous.
 A business can determine if it generates hazardous waste by carefully reviewing ch.
 NR 661, Wis.
 Adm.
 Code, and by answering the following questions.

 - Is the material solid waste?

 - Is it excluded from the hazardous waste rules?

 - Is it a listed or characteristic hazardous waste?